rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In the case that a different fork from Bob has arrived at the validator first, the fork where Alice receives money is rejected.
-Since Alice has already accepted the transaction in her chain and may have built other transactions after it (though not spent the output), she could be requested to submit a new finality proposal without this block.
-Since Alice is not permitted to spend the funds from Bob until it has been finalised this is the point where double spending is handled.
+Since Alice has already accepted the transaction in her chain and may have built other transactions after it (though not spent the output), she is requested to submit a new finality proposal without this block.
+Since Alice is not permitted to spend the funds from Bob until it has been finalised this is the point where double spending is prevented.

-Note that the specific handling of this event might not involve the forfeiture of a transaction.
+Note that the specific handling of this event might not involve Alice's forfeit of the funds.
 We discuss this further in the section on off-line payments and conflict resolution.

-### Verification

 For a block to be considered valid:

 1. All standard block-DAG invariants are maintained.
-2. All blocks preceding it are verified to be valid
+2. All blocks preceding it are verified and found valid.
-3. The total spent amount is  to be less than the spendable balance.
+3. The total spent amount is less than the spendable balance.

-For a transaction of a receiving block to be considered final:
+For an acceptance block to be considered final the following is also required:

-1. A checkpoint from from the validator of the sender has to be exist in the chain of the user AFTER the transaction.
+1. A finality proposal with associated acceptance from the validator of the sender has to be exist in the chain of the user AFTER the transaction.

-By introducing checkpoints, the required information at the point of transactions is reduced.
-When Alice and Bob set transact between them, Alice can determine the validity of Bob's transaction by inspecting only Bob's chain, down do his last checkpoint.
-However, Alice must also request all Bob's information down to the last Full checkpoint, in order to

 ### Spendable balance